 School newsletters are sent home via students, usually on a Tuesday, during weeks 2, 5 and 8 of each term.

 Each newsletter contains important information for parents e.g. school assembly roster.
 Please check your child’s bag regularly to ensure you receive your copy.
 The newsletter will also include P&C and Community News items.
 Spare copies are available from the front office.

-School assemblies are held at 2.15pm on a Thursday usually during weeks 3, 6 and 9 of each term with each assembly being hosted by a different class.
+School assemblies are held on Friday at 8.50am in weeks 3, 6 and 9 of each term with each assembly being hosted by a different class.
 The host class also presents an item for the rest of the school, parents, extended family and friends.
 Selected students from each class are acknowledged for their fantastic effort by way of a Merit Certificate presented at the assembly.
 Three “Aussie of the Month” awards are presented acknowledging outstanding citizenship.
 Classroom teachers will notify parents if their child will be receiving a certificate.